Military Retirement in Georgia: Complete 2026 Tax Guide

 - β’ Hurricane risk (coastal areas)

-- β’ State income tax on civilian income (up to 5.49%)
+- β’ State income tax on civilian income (4.99% flat)

 - β’ Car-dependent (limited public transit outside Atlanta)